ibm-cloud-docs/openshift/openshift_storage_portworx.md

    2. Click **New credentials**.
    3. Enter a name for your service credentials and click **Add**.

-4. {: #databases_credentials}Retrieve your service credentials and certificate.
+4. Retrieve your service credentials and certificate. {: #databases_credentials}
    1. From the navigation on the service details page, select **Service credentials**.
    2. Find the credentials that you want to use, and from the **Actions** column in the service credentials table, click **View credentials**.
    3. Find the `grp.authentication` section of your service credentials and note the **`username`** and **`password`**.